Date last reviewed: April 2023

 - Send you communications which you have requested or that may be of interest to you.
-These may include information or surveys about crime prevention, campaigns and activities, our newsletter and promotions of goods and services provided by our sponsors
+These may include information or surveys about crime prevention, campaigns, fundraising, and activities, our newsletter and promotions of goods and services provided by us, our partners or our sponsors

 - Provide you with other services, products or information you ask for